-Thurston County has currently adopted regulations to avoid or reduce impacts to environmentally sensitive areas in the Critical Areas Ordinance and Shoreline Master Plan.
+Thurston County has previously adopted regulations through its Critical Areas Ordinance and Shoreline Master Plan to avoid or reduce impacts to environmentally sensitive areas.

 Future uses and activities must comply with applicable development regulations.
 Specific future development proposals will be reviewed under SEPA as they are submitted.